 Answer: It belongs to the lesson of yesterday.
 Events like these happen because of the connection between the parts of the universe, for every small part has connection with every great part, and what affects one affects the other or all the others.

 On account of this connection, the actions of man have effect.
 Whenever a promise is broken, it causes a commotion.
 For instance, suppose two nations have a disagreement.
 It is a difference in ideas only, and not a physical thing, not anything we can touch or see; yet this disagreement has a physical effect.
 It causes war, and thousands of men are cut in pieces.
-So, when man breaks his promise to God, in other words when he “violates the Covenant,” the effect is physical, and calamities appear.
+So, when man breaks his promise to God, in other words when he “violates the Covenant”, the effect is physical, and calamities appear.

 A man may be condemned to death because he is a